dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Part4b consists of the multi-threaded version of the reboot code.
    - Batch reboot is possible if multiple ghosts resolve to real instance IDs.
 The batch code approach was implemented in module2 for the AWS_ISSUE (nodes stuck in status 0/2 or 1/2 state) and tested out successfully.

+- Part4c consists of the multi-theaded version of the reboot code and the specialized validation that is required to test it.
+This Part also covers all of the regression testing that is required for the ghost resurreciton code that is basically complete at this point.

 - Part5 consists of the  call to the refactored resurrection_install_tomcat:  reque the ghost for command replay and resurrection.
 This uses the same module2f code as the previous HYBRID futures crash code resurrection testing.
 The module2f is agnostic to the resurrection bucket type that is assigned in module2e.